Use Cases and Examples for matsindf

 workflow to accomplish sophisticated analyses using matrices in data

-frames (matsindf
+frames (matsindf).

 Data: UKEnergy2000

-To demonstrate the use of matsindf
+To demonstrate the use of matsindf functions, consider a

 network of energy flows from the environment, through transformation and